run-ai/docs/docs/Researcher/cli-reference/runai-port-forwarding.md

 Forward one or more local ports to the selected job.
 The forwarding session ends when the selected job terminates.

-To use `runai port-forward`, install and configure the [runai cli](docs/admin/researcher-setup/cli-install.md).
+To use `runai port-forward`, install and configure the [Install the Run:ai Command-line Interface](../../admin/researcher-setup/cli-install.md)

 !!!Note